 If the answer is yes, then we’ve got good news: creating a purchase order process is likely as simple as contacting suppliers and informing them that from now on you’ll be submitting a PO before sending payment for goods.
 The supplier will likely be happy about this because it will significantly help both parties.

-The purchaser will complete a PO and send it off to the vendor once the approver has a request to fulfil.
-The vendor, if necessary, will communicate any concerns or issues with the purchase, otherwise, they will ship the product and invoice once payment is received.
+The purchaser will complete a PO form and send it to the vendor when an approved request is ready for purchasing.
+If there are any concerns or issues with the purchase, a vendor will communicate these clearly.
+After they receive payment, they’ll ship the product and send an invoice.

-Introducing a PO process is even easier for you, your employees, and your vendors when you use e-procurement software.
+Introducing a PO process is even easier for you, your departments, and your vendors when you use e-procurement software.

 Many organizations avoid using purchase orders because they don’t want to deal with extra paperwork or slow their existing processes down.
 But unless your business is small and makes just a few purchases from a handful of vendors each month, you’re probably not leveraging the many benefits that a purchase order system can bring to your company and its bottom line.